samyouaret/permission-manager-proposal/README.md

 3. [ ] NoSQL Storage like MongoDB.
 4. [ ] HTTP API (for usage with microservices).

-Secondly We need to test integration of this servers like express.js and nestjs, for example with `express.js` middleware that uses this permission manager.
+Secondly We need to test integration of the API with servers:

+1. [x] express.js.
+2. [ ] Nest.js.
 ## An example with InMemoryStorage

 ```js